Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-You can BUT it is a hassle.
+You can BUT it depends what postage option you use.
 You’ll need to set custom shipping options for all of your listings, instead of just weighing and selecting the relevant postage option on the Vinted website.

 How the postage works is you receive a link with a downloadable label once a sale is made.
-Package your item, attach this label (I just print mine on A4 paper and use parcel tape to secure it to the bag) and then take it to the Parcelshop, Post Office etc.
+Package your item, attach this label and then take it to the Parcelshop.

 Is Vinted worth it?

 Yes!
 I made over £60 from items that I would have just given away.